Communist Party of India: Present situation

-CPI is recognised by the Election Commission of India as a 'National Party'.
-To date, CPI happens to be the only national political party from India to have contested all the general elections using the same electoral symbol.
-Owing to a massive defeat in 2019 Indian general election where the party saw its tally reduced to 2 MPs, the Election Commission of India has sent a letter to CPI asking for reasons why its national party status should not be revoked.
-If similar performance is repeated in the next election, the CPI will no longer be a national party.
+The CPI was recognised by the Election Commission of India as a national party.
+Until 2022, CPI happened to be the only national political party from India to have contested all the general elections using the same electoral symbol.
+Owing to a massive defeat in 2019 Indian general election where the party saw its tally reduced to two MPs, the Election Commission of India sent a letter to CPI asking for reasons why its national party status should not be revoked.
+Due to repeated poor performances in elections, the Election Commission of India withdrew its national party status on 10 April 2023.

-On the national level they supported the Indian National Congress-led United Progressive Alliance government along with other parliamentary Left parties, but without taking part in it.
+On the national level, they supported the Indian National Congress-led United Progressive Alliance government along with other parliamentary Left parties, but without taking part in it.
 Upon attaining power in May 2004, the United Progressive Alliance formulated a programme of action known as the Common Minimum Programme.
 The Left bases its support to the UPA on strict adherence to it.
 Provisions of the CMP mentioned to discontinue disinvestment, massive social sector outlays and an independent foreign policy.

-On 8 July 2008, the General Secretary of CPI(M), Prakash Karat, announced that the Left was withdrawing its support over the decision by the government to go ahead with the United States-India Peaceful Atomic Energy Cooperation Act.
+On 8 July 2008, the General Secretary of the CPI(M), Prakash Karat, announced that the Left was withdrawing its support over the decision by the government to go ahead with the United States-India Peaceful Atomic Energy Cooperation Act.
 The Left parties combination had been a staunch advocate of not proceeding with this deal citing national interests.

-In West Bengal it participates in the Left Front.
+In West Bengal, the CPI participates in the Left Front.
 It also participated in the state government in Manipur.
-In Kerala the party is part of Left Democratic Front.
-In Tripura the party is a partner of the Left Front, which governed the state till 2018.
+In Kerala, the party is part of Left Democratic Front.
+In Tripura the party is a partner of the Left Front, which governed the state until 2018.
 In Tamil Nadu it is part of the Secular Progressive Alliance and in Bihar it is the part of Mahagathbandhan.
 It is involved in the Left Democratic Front in Maharashtra.
-In 2022 February CPI and Congress formed an alliance in Manipur named Manipur Progressive Secular Alliance.
+In February 2022, CPI and Congress formed an alliance in Manipur named Manipur Progressive Secular Alliance.
 The current general secretary of CPI is D. Raja.